MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

 ### Privacy: 2022

+- On the Fundamental Limits of Formally (Dis)Proving Robustness in Proof-of-Learning. [[paper]](https://arxiv.org/abs/2208.03567)
+  - Congyu Fang, Hengrui Jia, Anvith Thudi, Mohammad Yaghini, Christopher A. Choquette-Choo, Natalie Dullerud, Varun Chandrasekaran, Nicolas Papernot.
+  - Key Word: Proof-of-Learning; Adversarial Examples.
+  - <details><summary>Digest</summary> Proof-of-learning (PoL) proposes a model owner use machine learning training checkpoints to establish a proof of having expended the necessary compute for training.
+The authors of PoL forego cryptographic approaches and trade rigorous security guarantees for scalability to deep learning by being applicable to stochastic gradient descent and adaptive variants.
+This lack of formal analysis leaves the possibility that an attacker may be able to spoof a proof for a model they did not train.
+We contribute a formal analysis of why the PoL protocol cannot be formally (dis)proven to be robust against spoofing adversaries.
+To do so, we disentangle the two roles of proof verification in PoL: (a) efficiently determining if a proof is a valid gradient descent trajectory, and (b) establishing precedence by making it more expensive to craft a proof after training completes (i.e., spoofing).

 - Semi-Leak: Membership Inference Attacks Against Semi-supervised Learning. [[paper]](https://arxiv.org/abs/2207.12535) [[code]](https://github.com/xinleihe/Semi-Leak)
   - Xinlei He, Hongbin Liu, Neil Zhenqiang Gong, Yang Zhang. *ECCV 2022*